cloudposse/geodesic/README.md

 - Prior to Geodesic 2.0, the `latest` tag pointed to the latest Alpine-based image.
 - Prior to Geodesic 0.138.0, all Docker images were based on Alpine only and simply tagged `VERSION`.

-Want to learn more?
-[Check out our getting started with Geodesic guide!](https://docs.cloudposse.com/tutorials/geodesic-getting-started/)